acadnet-dev/docs/docs/checker-api.md

 ```

 # Callback
-The checker will call the configured callback url after checking a submission.
+The checker will make a **POST** call the configured callback url after checking a submission.
 The callback will receive a POST request with the following body:
 ```json
 {
     "submission_id": "submission_id",